StrangeBeeCorp/docs/docs/cortex/operations/switch-to-manual-download-installation-cortex.md

 For instructions on performing the same process for TheHive, see [Switch to Manual Download and Installation for TheHive](../../thehive/installation/step-by-step-installation-guide.md).

 !!! info "Are you concerned?"
-    Use this procedure if you currently install or update Cortex on-premises on Linux distributions using `apt-get install`, `apt-get upgrade`, `yum install`, or `yum update`.
+    Use this procedure if you currently install or update Cortex on Linux distributions using `apt-get install`, `apt-get upgrade`, `yum install`, or `yum update`.

-    You aren't affected if you use the SaaS solution or run Cortex through Docker deployments.
+    You aren't affected if you run Cortex through Docker deployments.

-    If you are a new user, follow the updated instructions in the [step-by-step installation guide](../installation-and-configuration/step-by-step-guide.md)
+    If you are a new user, follow the instructions in the [step-by-step installation guide](../installation-and-configuration/step-by-step-guide.md)

 !!! warning "Prerequisites"
     Before starting this procedure, check that you have installed the following tools: